ericcwlaw/simple-proxy/README.md

 ## SSH security

-If you use this to expose your guest VM to the Internet, make sure you use certificate authentication and disable password authentication.
+If you expose your guest VM to the Internet, make sure you enforce certificate authentication. i.e. disable SSH login using password.

-If you are using Multipass, please create a new user and save the public key of the user in the "authorized_keys" file under the ".ssh" folder.
+Please create a "non-root" user and save the public key of the user in the "authorized_keys" file under the ".ssh" folder.
 For security reason, please use certificate with RSA key length of 4,096 bits.

 ## Running this utility as a service

-We recommend that you use Node's PM2 process manager to deploy the utility as a service.
+We recommend that you use Node's PM2 process manager or docker-compose to deploy the utility as a service.

 It is as simple as: